toufella/hello-world/README.md

 # hello-world
-This repository is for the simple begining in exploring the futures of GiHub.
+This repository is for the simple begining in exploring the features of GiHub.